Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

 Participants wore an Oculus Quest 2 headset and held the right controller during the study.
 The headset was connected to a Windows 10 laptop PC (Intel i5-9300H CPU, 16GB memory, and GTX 1050 graphics card) via an Oculus link cable.
 Scenes were implemented with Unity 3D (Version 2022.3.15f1) and publicly available resources\footnote{Source: \url{https://assetstore.unity.com/packages/3d/environments/interior-house-assets-urp-257122}.} on Unity Asset Store.

-\paragraph{Participants.} We recruited 12 participants (6 male and 6 female) aged between 22 and 35.
+\paragraph{Participants.} We recruited 12 participants (6 male and 6 female) aged between 22 and 35 ($M=26.3, SD=3.8$).
 Around 62.5\% of participants were familiar with VR, 50\% of participants were familiar with speech recognition systems, and around 67\% of participants were familiar with 3D modelling or design software.
 All participants understood and spoke English, and 50\% reported themselves as native English speakers.
 None of the participants reported any form of disability.

 \paragraph{Task.} The task involves matching the original indoor scene to a target scene based on a combination of natural language instructions and image instructions.
+Here, this scene editing task was chosen because referencing tasks and object manipulation tasks are considered as canonical interactions commonly used to evaluate interaction techniques in VR \cite{argelaguet2013survey, bergstrom2021evaluate, yu2024object}, and both tasks are encapsulated in our editing task.
 The scene and task are designed such that there are a number of objects which can be referenced with a common color/material property (such as `blue' or `cotton'), and one special object (the carpet) whose target appearance can only be inspected visually by the user.
 The user is not instructed how to reference the pattern of the carpet verbally at the beginning of the task.
 The purpose of including this special object in the task is to simulate cases when objects are difficult to reference for the user and to study whether LLM-assisted systems can aid participants in referencing these objects with higher perplexity.

-Task type A involves making all blue objects in the original scene into grey and making all cotton objects in the original scene into leather, see \Cref{fig:teaser} (right) for the target scene.
-Task type A also involves editing the carpet into white pattern, but this requirement was given by showing images of the target scene to the participant.
-Participants were not instructed that they could use `white pattern' to refer to the target color of the carpet.